bpaskin/JavaExamples/JEEvSpring/README.md

 *UPDATE 20/03/2019* - Remove comment about Spring and @Transactional after speaking with Oliver D on twitter.
 He has provided some insights and the code will need to be modified in the future for testing.

-*UPDATE 27/03/2019* - Added @Transactional annotation on the interface methods, and added DB pooling paraemters for Spring JPA.
+*UPDATE 27/03/2019* - Added @Transactional annotation on the interface methods, and added DB pooling parameters for Spring JPA.

 # Results
 Simple REST calls